mcagangoktas/mcagangoktas/README.md

 # Muhammed Çağan Göktaş

-First-year CS & Mathematics student at Koç University (GPA: 3.78/4.00).
+Second-year CS & Mathematics student at Koç University (GPA: 3.78/4.00).
 Research assistant at Spade Lab, working on data privacy and security.

 ## Interests